Greetings. My name is Chow Non Phat.

 And Paula and I have experienced a series of epiphanies which have opened our eyes to a way of seeing a possible answer to that central question.

-And a very important epiphany came our way after my diagnosis with ALS disease.
+But a very important epiphany also came our way after my diagnosis with ALS disease.

 We began to explore a way of seeing which we’re calling…